-- a measuring tape or a laser distance measurer
+- Measuring tape or a laser distance measurer

-- some graph paper and a pencil, if you choose to draw your layout
+- Graph paper and a pencil, if you choose to draw your layout

 Measure to the Middle of Doorways

-One common mistake is to measure simply from wall to wall.
 Unless your room is entered by a step, all rooms have a doorway leading into them.
-Some rooms have additional doorways to closets, bathrooms, etc. You must be sure to measure into the middle of the doorway.
-This will add 2 to 3 inches to your overall measurement, so if you have a doorway at either end of the room, you could be up to 6 inches beyond the exact room dimension.
+Some rooms have additional doorways to closets and bathrooms.
+You must be sure to measure into the middle of the doorway.
+This will add 2 to 3 inches to your overall measurement.
+If you have a doorway at either end of the room, you may need to add up to 6 inches to the total room dimension.

-If you are measuring an area that leads to stairs going down (such as a hallway or landing) be sure to measure around the nosing (the ledge at the top of the stairs).
+When measuring an area that leads to stairs going down (such as a hallway or landing), be sure to measure around the nosing (the ledge at the top of the stairs).
 Hold your tape measure against the opposite wall (or halfway into a doorway), and wrap it all the way around the nosing until it touches the back (riser) of the stair below.
 Your carpet will need to be this measurement in order to wrap around the nosing.

 Add a Little Extra

 Once you have taken your measurements, you should always add a little extra to your requirements.
 This allows for walls that are not perfectly straight and gives you a bit of a safety net.
-When measuring, it's suggested to add about 3 inches to each piece of carpet that you will need.
+When measuring, add about 3 inches to each piece of carpet you will need.

-Unfortunately, just calculating the square footage of your room doesn’t tell you how much carpet you will have to buy.
-Broadloom comes in specific widths—usually 12’ or 15’, but sometimes 13’6”.
+Unfortunately, just calculating the square footage of your room won't tell you how much carpet you will have to buy.
+Broadloom comes in specific widths—usually 12 feet or 15 feet, but sometimes 13 feet 6 inches.
 Therefore, when you buy a piece of carpet off the roll, you have to buy the length you need, by the width of the roll.

-For example, if your room is 10' by 10' – which equals 100 square feet—and you are buying a carpet that comes in a 12’ width, you will actually need to buy 12' by 10' of carpet, which equals 120 square feet.
+For example, if your room is 10 feet by 10 feet—which equals 100 square feet—and you are buying a carpet that comes in a 12-foot width, you will actually need to buy 12 feet by 10 feet of carpet, which equals 120 square feet.